fxpl/notebooks/README.md

 repository.

-Scripts whose name start with `move_` were used to move notebooks that we didn't want to include in our analyses.
+Scripts whose name start with `move_` were used to move notebooks that we didn't include in our analyses.
 You will not be able to run these; they are only included for transparency.
+Notebooks that were moved by these scripts, except `move_cloned_notebooks.sh`, are not included in the data set that we have made available.

 The scripts not mentioned in this section are helper scripts for the post processing scripts.

 ## Repeating our results
-Before performing the steps listed above, you need to build the Java code, see description above.
+Before performing the steps listed below, you need to build the Java code, see description above.

 ### Jupyter Notebooks on GitHub: Characteristics and Code Clones